Perfectly Polished: How to Apply Nail

 Step 4: Tidy Up

 To ensure a clean finish between your nail polish and your cuticles, use a fine round-tipped makeup brush dipped in nail varnish remover to remove any uneven edges.
-TIP: dab your brush on paper towel before applying it to the nail to remove excess varnish remover.
+TIP: dab your brush on a paper towel before applying it to the nail to remove excess varnish remover.
 A little bit goes a long way, and too much could be disastrous.

 Step 5: Apply Top Coat

 To give your nails that freshly polished salon shine, apply a thin layer of quick-drying top coat.

 Finally, add a drop of cuticle oil to each nail and gentle massage in to restore moisture levels before sitting back and admiring your handiwork!

 You’ll find multiple weird and wonderful suggestions online on how to remove nail polish without using nail polish remover, but if you want to remove all traces of polish without damaging your nails, you shouldn’t cut corners.